Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • hearing test (audiometry, tuning forks).

-Treatment of otitis media can be medicinal or surgical, which in particular is determined by the peculiarities of its course, form, manifestation of symptoms and diseases accompanying it.
-In any case, the effectiveness of treatment directly depends on how early the treatment began.
+Treatment of otitis can be medicinal or surgical, which is in particular determined by the characteristics of its course, form, manifestations of symptoms and diseases associated with it.
+In any case, the effectiveness of treatment directly depends on how early treatment began.

-Otitis media treatment follows certain rules, focused on the following:
+Treatment of otitis media follows certain rules focused on the following:

 • measures to improve the outflow of pus from the middle ear;